 Most cases of bronchitis occur when the tubes (bronchi) that branch off from your windpipe get infected and swell up.
 This infection makes your body produce more mucus than usual, which it then tries to expel by coughing.

-Most of the time, bronchitis goes away on its own within about three weeks.
+Most of the time, bronchitis goes away on its own within around three weeks.
 If it doesn’t, it’s recommended you see a doctor so they can prescribe you antibiotics.

 MORE: Pediatric CF case study warns that fungal infections can be mistaken for plastic bronchitis

 As the lining deteriorates, air pockets will form in the lungs.
-Air will fill that lining and force the lungs to grow, making it much harder to breathe.
+Air will fill this lining and force the lungs to stretch, making it much harder to breathe.